Computer ScienceComputer Science Associate of Science Degree

-The Associate in Science (AS) Degree in Computer Science is designed to provide students with opportunities for immediate employment or for transfer to four-year institutions with whom we have credit transfer agreements.
+The Associate in Science (AS) Degree of Computer Science is designed to provide students with opportunities for immediate employment or for transfer to four-year institutions with whom we have credit transfer agreements.

 Students planning a career in this area should have above average mathematical reasoning and communication skills.

 Students should exhibit qualities of patience, and preciseness, and should enjoy working in a team environment.

 Program Delivery Methods

 Online, hybrid, traditional in-class courses and hands-on training in state-of-the-art labs on Saint Paul College campus, St. Paul, MN